 Whether you are throwing a Fourth of July bash at your house or you are attending a cookout at someone else’s, food is an important (in my mind, the most important) part of the day.
 There’s nothing like getting together with family and friends, soaking up the sun, and enjoying a nice big plate of grilled food with all the fixings.
 Here are a few budget friendly dishes that will help you save money this Independence Day and are sure to be the favorite at any party.
+You can have great food without racking up credit card debt.

 Homemade Guacamole w/Pita Chips